 10. Consider alternative ways of using vacant land

-Did you know that you can make money off of vacant land?
-If you’re holding the land for a few years, there are a few ways to make money off of it.
+Did you know that commercial land investors can make money off of vacant land?
+If you’re holding the land for a few years, there are a few ways to make money off of it while you wait.
 For example, some landowners lease space to billboard companies.
-Also, if the land isn’t in an urban core, you could possibly lease it to farmers or hunters.
-Either way, there are ways to make money from vacant land.
+And if the land isn’t in an urban core, you could lease it to farmers or hunters.
+There are several creative ways to make money off the vacant land while it increases in value.
+Our commercial land pros can give you more insight into income-generating strategies.

 11. Commercial land investors can buy a lot for a little

 In some areas, commercial land investors can purchase 50 or even 100 acres of land for very little money per acre.
-At the same time, you need to be strategic about where you purchase land.
+However, though the land is affordable, it’s important to purchase parcels in developing areas.
 As we said above, buying land in the path of development could bring great returns.
 Yet your purchase will probably be based on a good bit of speculation.
 Due to this, you might have to wait a decade or more to see these returns.

 12. Search for land where there is less competition

 Some commercial real estate markets are crowded with investors.
 You could consider purchasing land where there is less competition.
-This is especially true in certain areas of markets.
-And since many investors don’t see the benefits of owning land, commercial land investors often find less competition for commercial land.
+Many investors don’t see the benefits of owning land, so commercial land investors often find less competition.
+The further you get from a crowded urban center, the more affordable commercial land will be.
+However, the best chances for high returns are closer to populated areas.

 Tips for Commercial Land Investors